-Redmi Note 12 series launched: Everything you need to know
+Redmi Note 12 series launched, here’s everything you need to know

-(Pocket-lint) - The Redmi Note 12 series has begun its global rollout following a launch event held by Xiaomi in India.
+The Redmi Note 12 series has begun its global rollout following a launch event held by Xiaomi in India.

 The series contains three phones - the Redmi Note 12 5G, the Redmi Note 12 Pro 5G and the Redmi Note 12 Pro+ 5G.